AndreGleichner/xattr-win/README.md

 The hex bytes must be enclosed in "".

 xattr exits with 0 on success.
-On error it exits with a non-zero value and prints a error message on stderr.
+On error it exits with a non-zero value and prints an error message on stderr.

 Misc
 ----